Boeing RC-135: RC-135S Cobra Ball

-The RC-135S Cobra Ball is a measurement and signature intelligence MASINT collector equipped with special electro-optical instruments designed to observe ballistic missile flights at long range.
+The RC-135S Cobra Ball is a measurement and signature intelligence (MASINT) collector equipped with special electro-optical instruments such an All Weather Tracking Radar and Medium Wave Infrared Array (MIRA) designed to observe ballistic missile flights at long range.
 The Cobra Ball monitors missile-associated signals and tracks missiles during boost and re-entry phases to provide reconnaissance for treaty verification and theater ballistic missile proliferation.
 The aircraft are extensively modified C-135Bs.
 The right wing and engines are traditionally painted black to reduce sun glare for tracking cameras.

-There are three aircraft in service and they are part of the 55th Wing, 45th Reconnaissance Squadron based at Offutt Air Force Base, Nebraska.
+There are three aircraft in service, assigned to the 55th Wing, 45th Reconnaissance Squadron based at Offutt Air Force Base, Nebraska.
 Cobra Ball aircraft were originally assigned to Shemya and used to observe ballistic missile tests on the Kamchatka peninsula in conjunction with Cobra Dane and Cobra Judy.
-Two aircraft were converted for Cobra Ball in 1969 and following the loss of an aircraft in 1981 another aircraft was converted in 1983.
-The sole RC-135X was also converted into an RC-135S in 1995 to supplement the other aircraft.
+In 1969, two aircraft were converted for Cobra Ball.
+Following the loss of an aircraft in 1981, another aircraft was converted in 1983.
+In 1995, the sole RC-135X was converted into an RC-135S to supplement the other aircraft.

 RC-135T Rivet Dandy

-KC-135T 55-3121 was modified to RC-135T Rivet Dandy configuration in 1971.
+In 1971, KC-135T 55-3121 was modified to a RC-135T Rivet Dandy configuration.
 It was used to supplement the RC-135C/D/M fleet, then in short supply due to ongoing upgrades requiring airframes to be out of service.
 It operated under the Burning Candy operational order.
-In 1973 the aircraft's SIGINT gear was removed and transferred to KC-135R 58–0126, resulting in 55-3121 assuming the role of trainer, a role which it fulfilled for the remainder of its operational existence.
-Externally the aircraft retained the 'hog nose' radome and some other external modifications, but the aerial refueling boom and trapeze below the tail were removed, and it had no operational reconnaissance role.
+In 1973, the aircraft's SIGINT gear was removed and transferred to KC-135R 58–0126, resulting in 55-3121 assuming the role of trainer, a role which it fulfilled for the remainder of its operational existence.
+Externally the aircraft retained the 'hog nose' radome and some other external modifications.
+The aerial refueling boom and trapeze below the tail were removed, and it had no operational reconnaissance role.

-In this configuration it operated variously with the 376th Strategic Wing at Kadena AB, Okinawa, the 305th AREFW at Grissom AFB, Indiana, and the 6th Strategic Wing at Eielson AFB, Alaska.
-In 1982 the aircraft was modified with Pratt & Whitney TF33-PW102 engines and other modifications common to the KC-135E tanker program, and returned to Eielson AFB.
+In this configuration, it operated variously with the 376th Strategic Wing at Kadena AB, Okinawa, the 305th AREFW at Grissom AFB, Indiana, and the 6th Strategic Wing at Eielson AFB, Alaska.
+In 1982, the aircraft was modified with Pratt & Whitney TF33-PW102 engines and other modifications common to the KC-135E tanker program, and returned to Eielson AFB.
 It crashed while on approach to Valdez Airport, Alaska on 25 February 1985 with the loss of three crew members.
-The wreckage was not found until August 1985, six months after the accident.
+The wreckage was found in August 1985, six months after the accident.